Skip to content

 24 September 2025

-by Barbara Van Dyck This blog asks questions whether new technology works for, and adapts to farmers’ need or if farmers work for new technology corporations and adapt their farms to the needs of technologies.
-The large hall at Domaine de l’Escaille near Namur is packed when the Federation of Young Farmers (FJA) holds its […]
+by Barbara Van Dyck This blog asks questions about how agriculture and policy frameworks adapt to the needs and capacities of technologies The large hall at Domaine de l’Escaille near Namur was packed when the Federation of Young Farmers (FJA) held its annual congress there in March 2024.
+Many of the farmers present had blocked […]

 Search